bham-carpentries/2019-01-16-bham_python-novice-inflammation/_episodes/05-scripts.md

 To create and edit a Python script, it is almost essential to use a text editor with syntax highlighting.
 For this course, we recommend using VSCode as provided by Microsoft.
-It's easily installed on Windows directly and macOS users can install and run it through Anaconda.
+It's easily installed on Windows either directly or through Anaconda and macOS users can install and run it through Anaconda as well.

 > ## Choosing a Good Text Editor
 >